513G3/nvim-docker/README.md

 You must do this step on the Internet-connected host that you will build `nvim-docker-root` on.

-If you will build and run `nvim-docker-$USER` on an offline host, repeat these steps there too.
+If you will build and run `nvim-docker-$USER` on an offline host, repeat this step there too.

 ```sh
 sudo apt install docker.io